adobe/target-java-sdk/README.md

 ## Asynchronous Requests

-Aside from the fact that your end client will never flicker or reload, the main benefit of server-side integration is that you can leverage the huge band-with and computing resources available on server-side by using parallelism.
-Target Java SDK supports asynchronous requests, using which you can bring down the effective target time to zero.
+Aside from the fact that your end client will never flicker or reload, the main benefit of server-side integration is that you can leverage the huge band-with and computing resources available on the server-side by using parallelism.
+Target
+Java SDK supports asynchronous requests, using which you can bring down the effective target time to zero.

 In a sample `Spring` application it could look like this: